 In 1975, the need to support the family forced a return to project management and a new career in the dairy industry.
 He built a major automated city dairy in Zurich, followed by export sales in Europe, South America and the Far and Middle East.
 Major projects in Venezuela, Iceland and Saudi Arabia resulted and visits to around 40 countries gave him a broad view of the world’s economic and social life.

 In 2008 he was appointed as energy analyst for economic consultancy Sanders Research Associates.
-He has recently engaged in research in oil, gas, coal and nuclear power resulting in the writing of a number of articles which hopefully add clarity to complex current issues.
+He is now just "freelance" and engaged in research in oil, gas, coal and nuclear power resulting in the writing of a number of articles which hopefully add clarity to complex current issues.